Locally Valid and Discriminative Prediction Intervals for Deep Learning Models: Discussion on Discriminative Jackknife

 We will also define $\hat{q}^{+}_{n,\beta}\{v_i\}$ as the $\ceil{(n+1)\beta}$-th smallest (close to the $\beta$-th quantile) of $v_1,\ldots,v_n$, and $\hat{q}^{-}_{n,\beta}\{v_i\}$ as the $\floor{(n+1)\beta}$ smallest value\footnote{Note the $+$ and $-$ signs are used to distinguish the $\ceil{\cdot}$ and $\floor{\cdot}$ operations.}.

-The original Jackknife+ \cite{Barber10.1214/20-AOS1965} does the following to construct a CI with finite-sample coverage guarantee (at level $1-2\alpha$, but empirically usually covers $1-\alpha$ of the time): \begin{itemize} \item Step 1: Train the LOO estimator $\hat{\mu}_{-i}$ for $i\in[n]$. \item Step 2: Collect the LOO residuals $R^{LOO}_i$ for $i\in[n]$. \item Step 3 (inference): For a new data point $(X_{n+1}, Y_{n+1})$, the Jackknife+ CI would be
+The original Jackknife+ \cite{Barber10.1214/20-AOS1965} does the following to construct a PI with finite-sample coverage guarantee (at level $1-2\alpha$, but empirically usually covers $1-\alpha$ of the time): \begin{itemize} \item Step 1: Train the LOO estimator $\hat{\mu}_{-i}$ for $i\in[n]$. \item Step 2: Collect the LOO residuals $R^{LOO}_i$ for $i\in[n]$. \item Step 3 (inference): For a new data point $(X_{n+1}, Y_{n+1})$, the Jackknife+ PI would be

 \end{itemize} Assuming exchangeability of $\{Z_i\}_{i=1}^{n+1}$, \cite{Barber10.1214/20-AOS1965} proves that

 Here the probability is taken over all training samples and the test data.

 DJ aims to apply the above for deep learning algorithm $\mathcal{A}$.
 The only difference between DJ and Jackknife+ is that replaces step 1 with step 1b below: \begin{itemize} \item Step 1b: replace $\hat{\mu}_{-i}$ with $\hat{\mu}^{HOIF}_{-i}$, which is estimated using $\hat{\mu}$ and higher-order influence function (HOIF) without actually retraining the deep learning algorithm $\mathcal{A}$. \end{itemize}